primedia/clj-environs/README.md

 # environs

-A Clojure library designed to ... well, that part is up to you.
+Attempts to return the value of a JVM System Property.
+If the System Property lookup fails, attempts to return an Environment Variable of the same name.
+If the Environment Variable lookup fails, throws "MissingEnvVarError".

 ## Usage

-FIXME
+    (:require [environs.core :as environs])

+    (environs/get-env "FOO")

 ## License

-Copyright © 2013 FIXME
+Copyright (c) 2013 by Jack Morrill.
+All rights reserved.

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under the Eclipse Public License 1.0 (http://opensource.org/licenses/eclipse-1.0.php)